WallcroftUK/NosTale-Open/README.md

 ### Setting Up the Environment

 1. **Install Rust**: Follow the instructions at [rust-lang.org](https://www.rust-lang.org/tools/install).
-2. **Set Up Docker** (optional): If using Docker for your database services, ensure Docker is installed and running on your machine.
+2. **Set Up Docker**: If using Docker for your database services, ensure Docker is installed and running on your machine.

 ### Database Configuration